GENIVI/rvi_core/tracking_demo/README.md

 + reporting_interval<br>
 Specifies the number of milliseconds between each data sample that is to be sent back end server.
+If reporting interval is a negative integer, the channel's value will be reported at the given (absolute value) interval, or when the value changes, whatever happens first.

 ## UNSUBSCRIBE ##